COVID-19 pandemic: 2020

 On 11 January, WHO was notified by the Chinese National Health Commission that the outbreak was associated with exposures in the market, and that China had identified a new type of coronavirus, which it isolated on 7 January.

 Initially, the number of cases doubled approximately every seven and a half days.
 In early and mid-January, the virus spread to other Chinese provinces, helped by the Chinese New Year migration.
 Wuhan was a transport hub and major rail interchange.
 On 10 January, the virus' genome was shared publicly.
 A retrospective study published in March found that 6,174 people had reported symptoms by 20 January.
 A 24 January report indicated human transmission was likely occurring, and recommended personal protective equipment for health workers.
 It also advocated testing, given the outbreak's "pandemic potential".
 On 30 January, 7,818 infections had been confirmed, leading WHO to declare the outbreak a Public Health Emergency of International Concern (PHEIC), upgrading it to a pandemic on 11 March.
 On 31 January, the first published modelling study warned of inevitable "independent self-sustaining outbreaks in major cities globally" and called for "large-scale public health interventions".

 By 31 January, Italy indicated its first confirmed infections had occurred, in two tourists from China.
-The WHO announced on 11 March its assessment that the situation could be characterised as a pandemic.
 On 19 March, Italy overtook China as the country with the most reported deaths.

 By 26 March, the United States had overtaken China and Italy as the country with the highest number of confirmed infections.
 Genomic analysis indicated that the majority of New York's confirmed infections came from Europe, rather than directly from Asia.
 Testing of prior samples revealed a person who was infected in France on 27 December 2019 and a person in the United States who died from the disease on 6 February.